1986 - January. It was in this year that another bicycle sport called Bicycle-trial or Trialsin, was officially enclosed in the U.C.I. - FIAC.

 July 25 - 27th. the I.BMX.F.
 European Championship in Weiterstadt - Germany,

-including final Round 5, Superclass serie 1986.
+including final Round 5, EC Superclass serie 1986.
 Organizer TSV Braunshardt with leading lady Mrs. Höpping.
 A very well organized event on a fantastic track.
-The 345 meter long track had been renewed completely before this event and the budget was DM 250.000.
+The 345 meter long track had been renewed completely before this event and the budget for that was DM 250.000.